strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Portspoof/Portspoof.md

 Example 2: Spoofing Service Signatures
 --------------------------------------

-Showing all ports as open is all well and good.
-But the same thing could be accomplished with a simple netcat listener (`nc -l -k 4444`).
+Showing all ports as open is all well and good, but the same thing could be accomplished with a simple netcat listener:

+<pre>nc -l -k 4444</pre>

 To make things more interesting, how about we have Portspoof fool Nmap into actually detecting real services running?

-Let's kill the running version of portspoof with ctrl+c then restart it with signatures:
+Let's kill the running version of Portspoof with `Ctrl + C` then restart it with signatures:

-`portspoof -s /etc/portspoof/portspoof_signatures`
+<pre>portspoof -s /etc/portspoof/portspoof_signatures</pre>

 ![image](https://github.com/user-attachments/assets/e1a2857a-7628-46d0-8808-b0af2add49f1)

 This mode will generate and feed port scanners like Nmap bogus service signatures.

 Now running an Nmap service detection scan against the top 100 most common ports (a common hacker activity) will turn up some very interesting results.

-`nmap -p 1-10 -sV 172.16.215.138`
+<pre>nmap -p 1-10 -sV 172.16.215.138</pre>

 ![image](https://github.com/user-attachments/assets/c4281e6f-4937-4477-b6a9-d2344d2a2699)

 Notice how all of the ports are still reported as open, but now Nmap reports a unique service on each port.

+This will either:
-This will either 1) lead an attacker down a rabbit hole investigating each port while wasting their time, or 2) the attacker may discard the results as false positives and ignore this machine altogether, leaving any legitimate service running untouched.
+1) Lead an attacker down a rabbit hole investigating each port while wasting their time...
+2) or the attacker may discard the results as false positives and ignore this machine altogether, leaving any legitimate service running untouched.

 Example 3: Cleaning Up
 ----------------------

-To reset ADHD, you may reboot (recommended) or:
+To reset our VM, you can reboot (recommended) or:

-1. Kill Portspoof by pressing Ctrl-C.
+1. Kill Portspoof by pressing `Ctrl + C`.
-2. Flush all iptables rules by running the command (as root): `sudo iptables -t nat -F`
+2. Flush all iptables rules by running the command (as root):
+<pre>sudo iptables -t nat -F</pre>

 ***
 <b><i>Continuing the course? </br>[Next Lab](/IntroClassFiles/Tools/IntroClass/HoneyBadger_files/HoneyBadger.md)</i></b>